-Cytura Therapeutics is an early-stage pharmaceutical company based in the Netherlands and is developing novel drugs that target genomic instability in cancer.
+Cytura Therapeutics is an early-stage pharmaceutical company based in the Netherlands that develops novel drugs targeting genomic instability in cancer.
 For their project with BioLizard, Cytura wanted to know whether treatment of human B cells with various drug combinations induced genomic changes.

 About the project

-These analyses provided Cytura with actionable insight into their sequencing data and drug treatment experiment.
+These analyses provided Cytura Therapeutics with actionable insights into their sequencing data and drug treatment experiment.

 Several somatic variants were identified in each of the treated human B cells, compared to the untreated cells, with intron variants being the most common.

 Several genes were found which contained one or more variants in all or most of the samples over both experiments.

 Throughout recent years, single-cell sequencing has evolved into a multi-purpose toolkit that tackles various biological questions.
 However, it’s a toolkit that generates data.
 A lot of data.
 More data means more information to process: causing unique challenges during the analysis.

 Not everybody can cook a perfect meal… To really excel at this, you need a deep understanding of how flavours will mix and enhance each other, and to be able to draw on that knowledge to identify exactly which spice or condiment will bring a dish to the next level.
 In much the same way, having a ...